There’s one more way to create a function. It’s rarely used, but sometimes there’s no alternative.

-If there are no arguments, then there’s only one single argument, function body:
+If there are no arguments, then there’s only a single argument, the function body:

-The major difference from other ways we’ve seen – the function is created literally from a string, that is passed at run time.
+The major difference from other ways we’ve seen is that the function is created literally from a string, that is passed at run time.

 All previous declarations required us, programmers, to write the function code in the script.

-new Function allows to turn any string into a function, for example we can receive a new function from the server and then execute it:
+new Function allows to turn any string into a function.
+For example, we can receive a new function from a server and then execute it:

-let str = ... receive the code from the server dynamically ... let func = new Function(str); func();
+let str = ... receive the code from a server dynamically ... let func = new Function(str); func();

-It is used in very specific cases, like when we receive the code from the server, or to dynamically compile a function from a template.
+It is used in very specific cases, like when we receive code from a server, or to dynamically compile a function from a template.
 The need for that usually arises at advanced stages of development.